 Not all those who wander are lost. — J.R.R.
 Tolkien, The Fellowship of the Ring

-Although all the events were unique and amazing in their own way, the Heidelberg Laureate Forum (HLF) stands out from the crowd.
+Although each event was unique and amazing in its own way, the Heidelberg Laureate Forum (HLF) stands out from the crowd.
 Those interested in the other events can find more info on EDCON and the presentation in this article, alongside this video with Martin presenting at Blockchain For Science.

 When I received the invitation to speak at the HLF I have to admit that I did not know exactly what to expect.
 The invitation came to me as a bit of surprise but the good kind of surprise.
-It looked different from all the other conferences I attended until then and with speakers of the highest academic caliber — many with a Fields medal or Turing Award, the equivalents of the Nobel prize for mathematics and the computer sciences.
+It looked different from all the other conferences I attended until then and with speakers of the highest academic caliber — many with a Fields Medal or Turing Award, both the equivalent of the Nobel Prize for mathematics and the computer sciences respectively.